9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 We export just one name from this module: `renderJValue`, our JSON rendering function.
-The other definitions in the module exist purely to support `renderJValue`, so there\'s no reason to make them visible to other modules.
+The other definitions in the module exist purely to support `renderJValue`, so there's no reason to make them visible to other modules.

 Regarding imports, the `Numeric` and `Data.Bits` modules are distributed with GHC.
-We\'ve already written the `SimpleJSON` module, and filled our `Prettify` module with skeletal definitions.
-Notice that there\'s no difference in the way we import standard modules from those we\'ve written ourselves.
+We've already written the `SimpleJSON` module, and filled our `Prettify` module with skeletal definitions.
+Notice that there's no difference in the way we import standard modules from those we've written ourselves.

-With each `import` directive, we explicitly list each of the names we want to bring into our module\'s namespace.
+With each `import` directive, we explicitly list each of the names we want to bring into our module's namespace.
 This is not required: if we omit the list of names, all of the names exported from a module will be available to us.
-However, it\'s generally a good idea to write an explicit import list.
+However, it's generally a good idea to write an explicit import list.

--   An explicit list makes it clear which names we\'re importing from where.
+-   An explicit list makes it clear which names we're importing from where.
 This will make it easier for a reader to look up documentation if they encounter an unfamiliar function.
 -   Occasionally, a library maintainer will remove or rename a function.
-    If a function disappears from a third party module that we use, any resulting compilation error is likely to happen long after we\'ve written the module.
+    If a function disappears from a third party module that we use, any resulting compilation error is likely to happen long after we've written the module.
 The explicit list of imported names can act as a reminder to ourselves of where we had been importing the missing name from, which will help us to pinpoint the problem more quickly.
 -   It can also occur that someone will add a name to a module that is identical to a name already in our own code.
-If we don\'t use an explicit import list, we\'ll end up with the same name in our module twice.
+If we don't use an explicit import list, we'll end up with the same name in our module twice.
 If we use that name, GHC will report an error due to the ambiguity.
 An explicit list lets us avoid the possibility of accidentally importing an unexpected new name.

 This idea of using explicit imports is a guideline that usually makes sense, not a hard-and-fast rule.
-Occasionally, we\'ll need so many names from a module that listing each one becomes messy.
+Occasionally, we'll need so many names from a module that listing each one becomes messy.
 In other cases, a module might be so widely used that a moderately experienced Haskell programmer will probably know which names come from that module.